Share Now

 Dear Jay,

-But in general, financial advisors do not earn a fixed income.
-This differs from financial advisors in developed countries, where they charge their clients a specific consultancy fee, much like lawyers charge consultancy fees to their clients.
-Unfortunately, in the Philippines, that setup may not happen soon.
+With regard to your question as to how much financial advisors earn, there seems to be no definite answer.
+In the Philippines, financial advisors earn commissions and variable income.
+They do not earn a fixed income.
+This differs from financial advisors in developed countries, where they charge their clients a specific consultancy fee or management fee.
+Unfortunately, in the Philippines, that setup may not happen in the near future.

 Hopefully, I answered all your questions.